AZ Piano Reviews

 Although Dylan may overall “look” fairly normal at this point, he is far from that.
 Dylan has physical & severe mental developmental issues, including very poor eyesight, due to the intense treatment (chemo & radiation) he received for the Leukemia when he was an infant through age 1, but it took a while to see if Dylan would develop normally or not.
 We have known for awhile that he does not operate and behave normally including not being able to communicate much past a 3-4 year old level and not able to say many words, as well as being visually impaired with poor vision due to glaucoma issues.

 Dylan’s brain & thought functions are impaired.
-It is difficult for him to learn to discern right from wrong in different situations as he will behave in unpredictable ways sometimes which are far from normal and can be disturbing to his surroundings and other people who do not understand.
+It is difficult for him to learn and discern right from wrong in different situations as he will behave in unpredictable ways sometimes which are far from normal and can be disturbing to his surroundings and other people who do not understand.
 It’s almost like he has autism in some ways because much of the time he lives in his own world.
 What Dylan has is now commonly referred to as “chemo brain” and it will continue to be a source of dysfunction throughout his life in a variety of ways, as I mentioned.

 As Dylan continues to grow he also continues to show us that he is learning new things and developing in small but noticeable ways.
 However, at the same time he displays new health issues as he grows along with the ones he already has.
 He was having brain seizures a while ago but has been on meds to help with that, but the medications are expensive.
 Basically the neurons in his brain go haywire without warning and can have a seizure which is scary to go through for him and equally scary for his parents to watch him go through it.